polifonia-project/llms-vs-specialised-knowledge/README.md

 ---

-# Comparison with Large Language Models - Pilot Study
+# Comparison with Large Language Models - Proof-of-Concept Study

-We conducted a pilot study to compare:
+We conducted a Proof-of-Concept study to compare:
 - the information that can be obtained by querying the knowledge extracted through our Knowledge Extraction pipeline ([Polifonia Knowledge Extractor](https://github.com/polifonia-project/Polifonia-Knowledge-Extractor) and [AMR2FRED](https://github.com/polifonia-project/amr2Fred), called through the [Text2AMR2FRED APIs](http://framester.istc.cnr.it/txt-amr-fred/api/docs/) and [Text2AMR2FRED WebApp](https://arco.istc.cnr.it/txt-amr-fred/));
 - the information that can be obtained by asking off-the-shelf Large Language Models, like the [free online version of ChatGPT](https://chat.openai.com/).
 This study was held in August 2023.